SwapnopamMitra/x86-float32-output-divergence/README.md

 ## License

 MIT.
 The harness only.
-The test corpus (`corpus.bin`) is deterministically generated by `make_corpus.py` and carries no separate rights.
+The test corpus (`test.bin`) is committed as data and carries no separate rights.